Julius Eastman: Early career and controversy in Buffalo

 At the behest of Foss, Eastman joined the Creative Associates — a "prestigious program in avant-garde classical music" that "carried a stipend but no teaching obligations"—at SUNY Buffalo's Center for the Creative and Performing Arts.
 During this period, he met Petr Kotik, a Czech-born composer, conductor, and flutist.
 Eastman and Kotik performed together extensively in the early to mid-1970s.
 Along with Kotik, Eastman was a founding member of the S.E.M.
 Ensemble.

 From 1971 he performed and toured with the group, and composed numerous works for it.
 During this period, fifteen of Eastman's earliest works were performed by the Creative Associates, including Stay On It (1973), an early augury of postminimalism and one of the first art music compositions inspired by progressions from popular music, presaging the later innovations of Arthur Russell and Rhys Chatham.

 Although Eastman began to teach theory and composition courses over the course of his tenure, he left Buffalo in 1975 following a controversially ribald performance of John Cage's aleatoric Song Books by the S.E.M.
 Ensemble under the aegis of Morton Feldman.
-It included nudity and homoerotic allusions interpolated by Eastman.
-Cage was incensed and said during an ensuing lecture that Eastman's "[ego]... is closed in on homosexuality.
+It included nudity interpolated by Eastman.
+Cage was incensed and said during an ensuing lecture that Eastman's "[ego] is closed in on homosexuality.
 And we know this because he has no other idea to express."
 Additionally, Eastman's friend Kyle Gann has speculated that his inability to acclimate to the more bureaucratic elements of academic life (including paperwork) may have hastened his departure from the university.